rabiasithole/Retail-Sales-Data-Agent/README.md

 # Retail-Sales-Data-Agent
-Retail Sales Data Agent  : helps users analyze retail sales data and generate business insights.
+The Retail Sales Data Agent is an AI-powered assistant that simplifies retail data analysis by allowing users to ask questions in natural language instead of writing SQL queries.
+It analyzes sales transactions to provide insights into sales performance, customer behavior, product performance, and revenue trends.
+The agent is designed to deliver accurate, data-driven insights that support informed business decision-making.